static-web-server/static-web-server/docs/content/download-and-install.md

 ### Binary installer (Linux/BSDs)

-Use our binary installer if your package manager is not supported.
+Use the binary installer if your package manager is not supported.

 ```sh
 curl --proto '=https' --tlsv1.2 -sSfL https://get.static-web-server.net | sh